puppetlabs/puppet-docs/source/windows/writing.markdown

     }
 {% endhighlight %}

 Puppet can create, edit, and delete scheduled tasks.
 It can manage the task name, the enabled/disabled status, the command, any arguments, the working directory, the user and password, and triggers.
-For more information, see [the reference documentation for the `scheduled_task` type][scheduled_task].
+For more information, see [the reference documentation for the `scheduled_task` type][scheduledtask].
 This is a Windows-only resource type.

 * Puppet does not support "every X minutes" type triggers.